gmsotelo/project-jsc/README.md

 # Spellchecker Application
 The Project JSC spellchecker application is designed to check and correct misspelled words in text files using a dictionary and a suggestion algorithm.
+Built using Java and Swing

 ## Files